ibm-cloud-docs/containers/cs_secure.md

 <img src="images/trusted_story.png" width="700" alt="Deploying containers with trusted content" style="width:700px; border-style: none"/>

-1.  **Content Trust for your images**: Ensure the integrity of your images by enabling content trust in your {{site.data.keyword.registryshort_notm}}.
+1.  **Content Trust for your images**: Ensure the integrity of your images by enabling content trust in your {{site.data.keyword.registrylong_notm}}.
 With trusted content, you can control who can sign images as trusted.
 After trusted signers push an image to your registry, users can pull the signed content so that they can verify the source of the image.
 For more information, see [Signing images for trusted content](/docs/Registry?topic=registry-registry_trustedcontent#registry_trustedcontent).

 2.  **Container Image Security Enforcement**: Create an admission controller with custom policies so that you can verify container images before you deploy them.
 With Container Image Security Enforcement, you control where the images are deployed from and ensure that they meet [Vulnerability Advisor](/docs/va?topic=va-va_index) policies or [content trust](/docs/Registry?topic=registry-registry_trustedcontent#registry_trustedcontent) requirements.
 If a deployment does not meet the policies that you set, security enforcement prevents modifications to your cluster.
 For more information, see [Enforcing container image security](/docs/Registry?topic=registry-security_enforce#security_enforce).

-3.  **Image Vulnerability Scanner**: By default, Vulnerability Advisor scans images that are stored in {{site.data.keyword.registryshort_notm}} to find potential security vulnerabilities.
+3.  **Image Vulnerability Scanner**: By default, Vulnerability Advisor scans images that are stored in {{site.data.keyword.registrylong_notm}} to find potential security vulnerabilities.
 For more information, see [Managing image security with Vulnerability Advisor](/docs/Registry?topic=va-va_index).

 4.  **Network insights with Security Advisor (beta)**: With {{site.data.keyword.cloud_notm}} Security Advisor, you can centralize security insights from {{site.data.keyword.cloud_notm}} services such as Vulnerability Advisor and {{site.data.keyword.cloudcerts_short}}.
 When you enable Security Advisor in your cluster, you can view reports about suspicious incoming and outgoing network traffic.
 For more information, see [Network Analytics](/docs/security-advisor?topic=security-advisor-setup-network#setup-network).
 To install, see [Setting up monitoring of suspicious clients and server IP addresses for a Kubernetes cluster](/docs/security-advisor?topic=security-advisor-setup-network#setup-network).